Vanina in 2009

 Earlier in the year, she had taken part in the Fun Cup 24 Hours as part of an Ickx family team: Jacky, Vanina and Larissa, plus their younger half-siblings Joy, Romain and Clement.
 She also tested a Formula E car at a promotional day.

 When not driving fast, Vanina has also broken records on microlights and ski slopes, competed in triathlons and raced motorcycles.
 She has also sung live on stage with Francophone performer Khadja Nin, who is her stepmother.
 In 2015, she tried cycle racing, taking part in a relay race in Northern Finland during the Midnight Sun season, in suppport of skin cancer charities.
+She received her pilot's license in 2018.

 (Image copyright Anthony Megevand)